 Glamping is a portmanteau of the words glamour and camping.
 The word appears to have been coined in the UK in 2005, and it wasn’t until over a decade later, in 2016, when it was added to the dictionary.
 However, the concept of glamping has been around much longer than this.

 Practically since camping has existed, have people sought to find ways to make it more upscale.
 In recent years, however, it has really come into its own.
-Today, glamping sites have sprung up all over the world, from African Safari Luxury Campsites, to closer to home locations such as the Zion Resort in Zion national park.
+Today, glamping sites have sprung up all over the world, from African Safari Luxury Campsites, to teepees and yurts closer to home.

 Camping vs Glamping